 Depending on the causes of your vertigo, chiropractic care may be a viable option to help reduce or eliminate it.
 A chiropractor can help with persistent migraines or head and neck injuries causing vertigo.

-If you want to learn more, reach out to our team at Bradford House Chiropractic Clinic.
+If you want to learn more, reach out to our team at Bradford House Chiropractic & Wellness Centre.
 Together, we can help you overcome vertigo and lead a happier and healthier life!